 No other large impact craters are present on Mimas.
-This suggests that it has been re-surfaced, probably by large impacts.
+This suggests that it has been resurfaced, probably by large impacts.
 It later solidified and coalesced again, and was then cratered again.

-Enceladus (radius 260 km) has the highest albedo in the Solar System (albedo 0.99).
+Mimas in front of Saturn's northern hemisphere, shadowed by the rings.
+The bright streak is light passing through the Cassini division.
+Enceladus (radius 260 km) is the brightest object in the Solar System (albedo 0.99).
 Its surface is dominated by fresh, clean ice.

-Enceladus is in a 2:1 orbital resonance with Dione, which helps maintain Enceladus' orbital eccentricity (0.0047) and provides a heating source.
+Enceladus is in a 2:1 orbital resonance with Dione, which helps maintain Enceladus' orbital eccentricity (0.0047).
+This results in tidal deformation, which heats Enceladus' interior.